infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-4/03_hit_by_bullet_event.md

 …and use `getDirection()` to decide which way is safest.

-But for now, this two‑line dodge keeps things simple and fun.
+But for now, this two‑line dodge keeps things concise and fun.

 [Minigame](/robocode/Day-4/04_minigame)